-Now that you've seen how the unit can find where you are, let's search for something somewhere else.
-Searching is one of the most powerful features in the Lowrance GPS product line.
+Now that you have seen how the unit can find your current location, let's search for something else.
+Searching is one of the most powerful features in the Eagle GPS product line.

-In this example, we'll look for the nearest fast-food restaurant.
-For more information on different types of searches, refer to Sec.
+In this example, we will look for the nearest fast-food restaurant.
+For information on different types of searches, refer to Sec.
 9, Searching.

-This example requires the Point of Interest (POI) database included with a high detail MapCreate 6 custom map.
+This example requires the Point of Interest (POI) database included with a high-detail MapCreate 6 custom map.